ziming/CRUD/README.md

 ## License

 Backpack is dual-license:
-- free for non-commercial use
+- FREE for non-commercial use
-- 69 EUR/project for commercial use
+- PAID for commercial use

 Please see the [License File](LICENSE.md) and [Pricing](https://backpackforlaravel.com/pricing) for more information.